lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 I'm not saying that everyone needs to be a coder, but a complete lack of digital literacy is nothing to brag about.
 So if you started University to avoid Excel, good for you, Libreoffice Calc can get boring too, although, it's made with your freedoms in mind.
 Science is work.

 ---
+Free software gives you four essential freedoms ([gnu.org](https://www.gnu.org/philosophy/free-sw.en.html):

+* The freedom to run the program as you wish, for any purpose (freedom 0).
+* The freedom to study how the program works, and change it so it does your computing as you wish (freedom 1).
+* The freedom to redistribute copies so you can help your neighbor (freedom 2).
+* The freedom to distribute copies of your modified versions to others (freedom 3).

+Note:
+By doing this you can give the whole community a chance to benefit from your changes.
+Access to the source code is a precondition for this.

+---

 A quick walk through of the
 ## big 3